TUB-Control/PaPI/papi/manual/5_plugin_design.rst

     from papi.data.DSignal import DEvent

 A new event is defined by the following code and at the end the PaPI-backend will be informed and the event can be used to change parameters of other plugins.
-It is **very important** to know that the PaPI-backend only knows the last events sent by ``send_new_event_list``.
-Previous sent events will be deleted.
-In the code above a button also created which is used to trigger the change event by user interaction (clicking the button).
+In the code above a button was also created which is used to trigger the change event by a simple user interaction (clicking the button).

 .. code-block:: python
     :linenos: